runpod/docs/docs/tetra/quickstart.md

 Result standard deviation: 9.8879
 ```

-This demonstrates how Tetra can efficiently handle multiple GPU operations simultaneously.
+That's all it takes to run multiple operations in parallel!

 ## Next steps

-Nicely done, you've successfuly used Tetra to seamlessly run GPU workloads using RunPod resources!
+Nicely done, you've successfuly used Tetra to seamlessly run a GPU workload using RunPod resources!

 Now that you've learned the basics of Tetra, you can: